 News about the lifting of martial law in Thailand was initially met with skepticism since it was announced on April Fools' Day.
 But the Thai junta was clearly not joking when it passed a more brutal law to replace martial law.

-unlawful discrimination and harassment, and hate speech.
+expression, unlawful discrimination and harassment, and hate speech.
 It also considers various contexts in which freedom of expression is curtailed.
-There are, of course, other aspects of the right to freedom of expression (such as privacy, libel and defamation)
+There are, of course, other aspects of the right to freedom of expression (such as privacy, libel

 This guide covers: